skeoop/skeoop.github.io/javafx/Getting-Started.md

 | javafx.scene.layout  | FlowPane, GridPane, other layouts |
 | javafx.application   | The Application class         |

 ### Beware of Imports from AWT and Swing Toolkits

-Usually you **do not want** classes from these packages, so if you see them imported into your JavaFX application, check to see if you are using the correct class or component.
+You usually **do not want** classes from these packages, so if you see them imported into your JavaFX application, check to see if you are using the correct class or component.

 For example, if your app has:
 ```java